 (b) the Supplier shall be entitled to charge an overtime rate for time worked outside Normal Business Hours as set out in the Service Specification;

 (c) the Supplier shall complete the relevant time recording systems to calculate the Fees for each invoice charged on a time and materials basis.

 7.4 The Supplier, its Affiliates or any of the Supplier’s group members shall invoice the Fees in accordance with the payment intervals stated in the Service Specification.

-7.6 The Customer shall pay each undisputed invoice for the Fees and Expenses in full and cleared funds (without deduction or set-off) within 30 days of the date of such invoice unless otherwise agreed in writing by the Supplier.
+7.6 The Customer shall pay each undisputed invoice for the Fees and Expenses in full and cleared funds (without deduction or set-off) within 30 days of the date of such invoice unless otherwise agreed in writing by the Supplier or unless otherwise set out in the Service Specification.
 In the event the Customer pays by direct debit, the details of such direct debit payments shall be set out in the Service Specification, as applicable.
 For all subscriptions, the Customer shall pay each undisputed invoice for the Fees in full and cleared funds (without deduction or set-off) by direct debit in advance unless otherwise agreed (Expenses shall be invoiced separately) of providing the Services, the details of such direct debit payments shall be set out in the applicable Service Specification.

 7.7 All payments by the Customer hereunder shall be in United Kingdom pound sterling unless otherwise agreed or set out in the Service Specification and shall be paid to the Supplier's bank account as advised by the Supplier to the Customer in writing.

 7.8 All amounts stated are gross amounts but exclusive of VAT or other sales tax which shall be paid by the Customer, if applicable, at the then prevailing rate subject to receipt of a valid VAT invoice or other sales tax invoice.